-The Supreme Court in hearing the matter reviewed two issues: 1) whether a plaintiff is required to establish an adverse employment action, to maintain a LAD failure-to-accommodate claim; and 2) whether Ms. Richter’s claim is barred by the exclusive remedy provision of the WCA, as she had already recovered workers’ compensation benefits.
+The Supreme Court, in hearing the matter reviewed two issues: 1) whether a plaintiff is required to establish an adverse employment action, to maintain a LAD failure-to-accommodate claim; and 2) whether Ms. Richter’s claim is barred by the exclusive remedy provision of the WCA, as she had already recovered workers’ compensation benefits.

 An Adverse Action Is Not An Element Of A Failure-To-Accommodate Claim

-The Court decided that in light of the aforementioned and LAD’s legislative intent of eradicating discrimination in the workplace, that the wrongful act in a failure to accommodate claim is the employer’s failure to perform its duty of providing a reasonable accommodation.
+The Court decided that in light of the aforementioned and LAD’s legislative intent of eradicating discrimination in the workplace, the wrongful act in a failure to accommodate claim is the employer’s failure to perform its duty of providing a reasonable accommodation.
 Otherwise, an employer could escape liability by simply refusing to accommodate an employee’s disability and taking no further adverse action while the employee continued to toil on.
 Accordingly, the Court held that an employer’s “inaction, silence, or inadequate response to a reasonable accommodation request is an omission that can give rise to a cause of action.”

 A Successful Claim Under The WCA Does Not Act As A Bar

-In addition to the elements of a failure-to-accommodate claim, the Court considered the issue as to whether the Ms. Richter’s claim was barred by the “exclusive remedy provision” of the WCA.
+In addition to the elements of a failure-to-accommodate claim, the Court considered the issue as to whether Ms. Richter’s claim was barred by the “exclusive remedy provision” of the WCA.

-Pursuant to the exclusive remedy provision, an employee who recovers for workplace injuries under the WCA cannot further recover for the same injuries at common law, unless the injuries resulted from an intentional wrong of the employer.
+Pursuant to the exclusive remedy provision, an employee who recovers for workplace injuries under the WCA cannot further recover for the same injuries at common law unless the injuries resulted from an intentional wrong of the employer.
 Defendants had argued that because Ms. Richter recovered benefits under the WCA, she could not likewise maintain a claim under LAD for her injuries.
 Additionally, the defendants argued that as the failure-to-accommodate was unintentional, Ms. Richter could not proceed by arguing an intentional wrong.

 The Supreme Court rejected both arguments holding that “the WCA’s exclusive remedy provision does not attach to Richter’s LAD claim.”
 The Court reached this conclusion upon examining the purposes of the WCA and LAD.
-It explained that LAD serves a broad remedial purpose to weed out discrimination in the workplace, whereas the WCA compensates employees for medical expenses and personal injuries resulting from workplace accidents.
+It explained that LAD serves a broad remedial purpose to weed out discrimination in the workplace.
+In contrast the WCA compensates employees for medical expenses and personal injuries resulting from workplace accidents.
 Further, because LAD was amended in 1990 to allow punitive damages and common law remedies, the Court reasoned that the damages available under LAD were supplemental to the remedies under the WCA.